 The CI is provided to alert the microcontroller when the watchdog overflows in Timeout mode.
 The CI will wake up the microcontroller from a μC standby mode.
 After polling the Int_Status register, the microcontroller will be aware that the application is in cyclic wake up mode.
-It can then perform some checks on CAN and LIN before returning to the μC standby mode.
+It can then perform some checks on LIN before returning to the μC standby mode.

-6.11 Temperature protection
+6.10 Temperature protection

 The temperature of the SBC chip is monitored in Normal and Standby modes.
 If the temperature is too high, the SBC will go to Overtemp mode, where the RSTN pin is driven LOW and limp home is activated.
-In addition, the voltage regulators and the CAN and LIN transmitters are switched off (see also Section 6.1.6 "Overtemp mode").
-When the temperature falls below the temperature shutdown threshold, the SBC will go to Standby mode.
+In addition, the voltage regulator and the LIN transmitter are switched off (see also Section 6.1.6 "Overtemp mode").
+When the temperature falls below the temperature shutdown threshold, the SBC will go into the Standby mode.
 The temperature shutdown threshold is between 165 $^{\circ}$ C and 200 $^{\circ}$ C.